-Special Assistant to the President Christopher “Bong” Go gave a key note speech on the second day of the event showing the governments support of the NPC’s endeavours and how the right to privacy was something every Filipino should be aware of and exercise.
+Special Assistant to the President Christopher “Bong” Go gave a keynote speech on the second day of the event showing the governments support of the NPC’s endeavors and how the right to privacy was something every Filipino should be aware of and exercise.

 IPI Philippines attended the event as expert speakers and delivered thought leadership presentations to over 1,600 people across the two days of the event.
 The first, delivered by Stephen Murray, Senior Director of IPI, was on “What keeps DPO’s up at night”.
 This focused on the current geo-political backdrop to today’s compliance climate and provided practical considerations, techniques and technologies DPO’s could use to address this.
 Stephen also delivered the presentation on day two which was focused on “Security Measures; What does appropriate look like”.
 This again provided practical advice on how DPO’s should be addressing the people, process and technology aspects to data privacy and keeping data collection to a minimum.

 With support from the very top of government down the 1st National Data Privacy Conference and Privacy Awareness Week was a huge success.
-IPI are looking forward to helping businesses in the Philippines with their compliance obligations with the launch of our Agent Pay solution which helps organisations remove sensitive card data from their contact centres, minimising sensitive data being captured and helping to address the requirements of the Privacy Act, PCI DSS and GDPR.
+IPI are looking forward to helping businesses in the Philippines with their compliance obligations with the launch of our Agent Pay solution which helps organizations remove sensitive card data from their contact centers, minimizing sensitive data being captured and helping to address the requirements of the Privacy Act, PCI DSS and GDPR.